nicholasjackson827/ngjackson/blog/my-powershell-and-git-config.md

 ---
 Most web developers today use Mac OS or Linux, but I'm part of the minority that use Windows for nearly all of my development.
 There are great resources out there for tools like [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) or [fish shell](https://fishshell.com/), but there's not much about how to get similar functionality out of Windows.

 This will be a quick post with a bit of background on configuring PowerShell and include my current profile option.
+If you just want to see my `$PROFILE`, I've published it in [this gist](https://gist.github.com/nicholasjackson827/d049de3b4218f90c0b29bbb8fa124cf5).

 ## Configuring PowerShell